flhofer/dell_TB16_firmware/README.md

 You will see them as Dell TB16/TB18/WD15 Dock or similar.

 > [!NOTE]
-> If you don't see both MST devices, check cables and power or perform NVM updates first (see below).
+> If you don't see both MST devices, check cables and power, or perform NVM updates first (see below).

 To install, type the following as root or with `sudo`